AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 The leverage ratio has fluctuated, peaking at 6.96 in 2022 and dropping to 6.41 in 2024.
 This higher leverage ratio indicates that a larger portion of NVIDIA's assets is funded by equity.
 The slight reduction in 2024 suggests a more balanced approach to equity and debt financing.

 ## **Rotation**

+**1.Asset Turnover Ratio (Rotacion de Activos)**

+The asset turnover ratio has remained stable, ranging from 1.04 in 2021 to 1.12 in 2022, with a slight decline to 1.07 in 2024.
+NVIDIA maintains consistent efficiency in generating sales from its total assets, with minor variations likely reflecting changes in asset utilization or revenue growth.

+**2.Inventory Turnover Ratio (Rotacion de Inventario)**

+This ratio peaked at 45.2 in 2022, indicating very efficient inventory management, but decreased to 28.87 in 2024.
+The decline may suggest slower inventory movement, possibly due to increased inventory levels or lower sales growth compared to previous years.

+**3.Average Inventory Period (Periodo Promedio de Inventario)**

+This period has increased from 8.08 days in 2022 to 12.64 days in 2024.
+The longer inventory holding period in 2024 indicates a slower inventory cycle, potentially tying up capital in stock for extended periods.

+**4.Average Collection Period (Periodo Promedio de Inventario)**

+The collection period has lengthened from 51.39 days in 2021 to 61.83 days in 2024.
+A longer collection period suggests a delay in receiving payments from customers, which could impact cash flow management.

+**5.Average Payment Period (Periodo Promedio de Inventario)**

+The payment period has increased significantly from 54.64 days in 2021 to 89.2 days in 2024.
+NVIDIA is taking longer to pay its suppliers, potentially as a strategy to conserve cash or leverage supplier terms.

+**6.Cash Conversion Cycle (Periodo Promedio de Inventario)**

+The cash conversion cycle (CCC) has fluctuated, moving from a positive 8.03 days in 2021 to a negative value of -14.72 days in 2024.
+A negative CCC in 2024 indicates that NVIDIA collects cash from customers before paying suppliers, improving liquidity and working capital efficiency.
+This is a favorable trend for operational cash flow.

+## **Profitability**